bquistorff/Stata-modules/README.md

 Stata-modules
 =============

-A collection of small Stata utilities.
-Minimal documentation for now.
+A collection of small Stata modules utilities dealing with them.
+The modules include forks of existing modules (latabstat-simple, matrixsort, outtable-simple, sutex-env, usepackage_simple), ones pulled from the Stata list, and new ones.

 Install
 =======

-To install to install 'package' whose name begins with letter 'p' you can do the following with Stata v13.
+To install a module 'package' whose name begins with letter 'p' you can do the following with Stata v13.

 ```
 . net install <package>, from(https://raw.githubusercontent.com/bquistorff/Stata-modules/master/<p>/) replace